MO7YW4NG/Legacy-Guide/README.md

-# LegacyGuide (靈魂日曆) - AI-Powered Ritual Planning Platform
+# LegacyGuide (靈魂日曆)

 ## 1. Project Overview

-LegacyGuide (靈魂日曆) is an AI-powered digital platform designed as a value-added service for **Lungyen Life Service Corporation (龍巖)**.
+LegacyGuide (靈魂日曆) is an AI-Powered chinese ritual planning platform designed as a value-added service for **Lungyen Life Service Corporation (龍巖)**.
 Its core purpose is to assist bereaved families by providing a personalized "soul calendar" and intelligent guidance for post-bereavement rituals and remembrance.
 The system integrates traditional customs, Lungyen's specific service data, and modern AI technology to offer a seamless, supportive, and culturally sensitive experience during a difficult time.

 This platform aims to:
 *   Automate the generation of important ritual dates based on the deceased's information.